‘Days Of Our Lives’ Spoilers: How Far Will Dario Go To Get Abigail?

 “Chad and Abby are a rooting interest for the viewers, and they’re going to have to go through a lot of hurdles, but they’re the end game.”

 If Dario’s feelings for Abigail continue to grow, he will likely resort to doing some dirty deeds in order to get Abigail.
 He already doesn’t like Chad and there is bad blood between the Kiriakis, DiMera, and Hernandez families.
-He will probably use any information he can get to convince Abigail to leave Chad and he will be there to pick up the pieces.
+He will probably use any information he can to get to convince Abigail to leave Chad and he will be there to pick up the pieces.
 However, he also doesn’t want to see Abby hurt and fans would hate Dario forever.
 It is something that “Chabby” shippers would not be able to get past if Dario caused a breakup.

 What do you think?
 How far will Dario Hernandez go to get the woman of his dreams?
 Will he cause “Chabby” problems or will he stop himself from making some bad decisions?
 Can he control himself before he manages to ruin things for Chad and Abigail on Days Of Our Lives?